"Border of Lights: Remembering the 1937 Haitian Massacre"

 Wednesday, September 23, 2015

-Title TBA.
-Edward Paulino will speak on the Haitian Massacre of 1937.
+Edward Paulino will discuss the 1937 massacre and the efforts by Border of Lights to commemorate, collaborate, and continue the legacy of hope and justice.
 Paulino is a professor at John Jay College of Criminal Justice.
 His research interests include race; genocide; borders; nation-building; Latin America and the Caribbean; the African Diaspora; and New York State history.

 Thursday, October 22, 2015